 Now we need to define each of the Nodes that will be running MetalLB.
 Currently, I only have 3 Nodes running.
 They have the following IP addresses:

 In order to benefit our possible future selves, we’re going to first create a Peer Group that we can add the nodes to.
-In the following screenshot under FRR → BGP → Neighbors, we first create a Peer Group named metallb
+In the following screenshot under FRR → BGP → Neighbors, we first create a Peer Group named metallb.
+Then we provide the ASN that we placed in the MetalLB configuration as myASN.

 The values Name, Peer Group, and Remote AS need to be modified: